Ted Lasso “Pilot” Spoilers Ahead

 Welcome to the very first Ted Lasso full episode review.
 (Did anyone doubt that I’d take up any opportunity to keep writing about this show?
 No?
 Okay good.)
 Because while the Ted Lasso Pilot isn’t a personal favorite of mine, it’s still an incredibly solid episode that sets the stage with excellent humor and performances.

 It’s often hard to decipher a theme in Pilot episodes when so much of it is full of world building and introductions, but Ted Lasso easily shows us that this series is all about potential.
-At this point, by definition, Ted Lasso (Jason Sudeikis) is the only likable character right off the bat, but it’s so remarkably obvious that each and every one of them is going to experience the type of growth that’ll be worth noting.
+At this point, by definition, Ted Lasso (Jason Sudeikis) is the only likable character right off the bat.
+Still, it’s so pronounced that each and every one of them is going to experience the type of growth that’ll be worth noting.
 And since I’m writing this review after having seen the entirety of the first season, I can vouch that those initial thoughts were correct ones.

 Classic Pilot Character Introductions